 Stockholders may recommend individuals to the nominating and corporate governance committee for consideration as potential director candidates.
 Any such proposals must be submitted to our corporate secretary at our principal executive offices in accordance with the procedures and deadlines referenced below under the heading "Stockholder Proposals for our 2024 annual meeting."
-For such recommendation to be considered, the nominating stockholder must comply with the procedural requirements and provide the specific information required by our bylaws, which includes, without limitation, appropriate biographical information and background materials to allow the nominating and corporate governance committee to properly evaluate the potential director candidate, information with respect to the stockholder or group of stockholders proposing the candidate, including the number of shares of common stock owned by such stockholder or group of stockholders, as well as other information required by our bylaws or SEC regulations.
+For such recommendation to be considered, the nominating stockholder must comply with the procedural requirements and provide the specific information required by our bylaws, which includes, without limitation, appropriate biographical information and background materials to allow the nominating and corporate governance committee to properly evaluate the potential director candidate, information with respect to the stockholder or group of stockholders, as well as other information required by our bylaws or SEC regulations.